 - Ground Realities in Africa, Southeast Asia, South Asia, Latin America, and the Arctic.

 - China's "Digital Silk Road" and New Infrastructure.

-Seminars are led by a diverse group of experts with a wide range of experience in academia, the private sector, and U.S. and foreign governments:
+Seminars will be led by a diverse group of experts with a wide range of experience in academia, the private sector, and U.S. and foreign governments.

 Dr. Jon B. Alterman, Senior Vice President, Zbigniew Brzezinski Chair in Global Security and Geostrategy, and Director of the Middle East Program, CSIS